tc-functors/docs/src/content/docs/extras/lisp.md

 description: Transpiler in Lisp
 ---

-For engineers who wish to use a proper programming language to express the entities and their composition, there is a Lisp interpreter that transpiles to unrelying topology bincode.
+For engineers who wish to use a proper programming language to express the entities and their composition, there is a Lisp interpreter that transpiles and composes the topology to a bincode format.

 ```lisp